East Devon Local Plan

 Save our Footpaths!

-EDDC have allocated open land near Honiton St Michael’s Church for 71 houses!
+In spring of 2025, EDDC allocated open land near Honiton St Michael’s Church for 71 houses!
 When I spotted this, I started the ball rolling in the Town Council to formally object.

-Building on this land will result in the loss of valuable green space and will build over a well-used public footpath – that’s FP10 for the footpath geeks.
-Instead of walking (with or without a dog) across green fields you will be walking through a housing estate … and you can bet that any development in such an attractive spot will have little if any of the affordable housing that Honiton residents really need.
+Building on this land would result in the loss of valuable green space and will build over a well-used public footpath – that’s FP10 for the footpath geeks.
+Instead of walking across green fields you would be walking through a housing estate … and you can bet that any development in such an attractive spot would have little or none of the affordable housing that Honiton residents really need.

 Independent Thinking